How do I Establish Paternity for my Child?

 What does it mean to establish paternity for your child?

-It means a “legal” father has been named for your child.
+It means a father has been recognized for your child.

 What does it mean to legitimate my child?

-In Georgia, a father who has established paternity for his child but has not legitimated the child is unable to pursue custody and visitation issues.
+In Georgia, a father who has established paternity for his child but has not established legal rights to the child is unable to pursue custody and visitation issues.
 Also, unless a child is “legitimate,” (s)he may be unable to collect insurances and benefits or inherit from the father’s estate.

 How does the Paternity Acknowledgment Process work?